0x416c616e/spam_filters/spam_to_filter.md

+# Spam filters

+These are some strings to search for.
+There are two categories in this list: subjects and bodies.
+This is for emails that contain the text.
+That doesn't mean they have to be exact.
+For example, the "ninja" entry could be "SEO ninja".
+A partial match is all it needs.

+Exclude the quotes.
+The quotes are just there because they're strings.

 # Spam email subjects (contains):

-- ninja
+- "ninja"
-- concerning
+- "concerning"
-- videos
+- "videos"
-- visitors
+- "visitors"
-- guest
+- "guest"
 - "great article"
-- video
+- "video"
 - "leaky bucket"
-- newsletters
+- "newsletters"
 - "boost your site"
 - "i was visiting"
-- 100x
+- "100x"
-- conversions
+- "conversions"
 - "don't miss this"
-- offer
+- "offer"
-- offers
+- "offers"
 - "so good, you won't believe it"
 - "organize for you"
-- traffic
+- "traffic"
-- organic
+- "organic"
-- free
+- "free"
 - "important information"
 - "are you offering"
 - "very important news"
 - "window of opportunity"
-- advertising
+- "advertising"
-- advertisers
+- "advertisers"
-- ad
+- "ad"
-- ads
+- "ads"
-- bots
+- "bots"
-- bot
+- "bot"
-- buy
+- "buy"
-- roi
+- "roi"
-- urgent
+- "urgent"
-- inquiry
+- "inquiry"
-- rank
+- "rank"
-- hack
+- "hack"
-- google
+- "google"
-- sales
+- "sales"
-- sale
+- "sale"
-- double
+- "double"
 - "web design & development"
-- loan
+- "loan"
-- loans
+- "loans"
 - "new business"
-- weapon
+- "weapon"
-- weapons
+- "weapons"
-- funding
+- "funding"
-- fund
+- "fund"
-- funds
+- "funds"
-- belly
+- "belly"
-- weight
+- "weight"
-- promote
+- "promote"
-- promoting
+- "promoting"
-- promotes
+- "promotes"
-- cost
+- "cost"
-- collateral
+- "collateral"
-- drink
+- "drink"
-- retention
+- "retention"
-- views
+- "views"
-- youtube
+- "youtube"
-- likes
+- "likes"
 - "have you checked this yet"
 - "electronic engineering and manufacturing"
 - "very important news"
 - "solid news programme"
-- cheap
+- "cheap"
-- interesting article
+- "interesting article"
 - "you deserve more clients"
-- bitcoin
+- "bitcoin"
 - "please, pay attantion"
-- 100k/mo
+- "100k/mo"
-- secret
+- "secret"
 - "delivery of your email messages"
-- niceoffers
+- "niceoffers"
 - "are you in"
 - "nice offers"
-- offers
+- "offers"
-- offer
+- "offer"
-- present
+- "present"
-- gift
+- "gift"
 - "look what we arrange"
 - "generate more revenue"
 - "regarding reviews"
 - "get paid to"
 - "watch movies"
+- "seo "
-- seo
+- " seo"
-- wrinkles
+- "wrinkles"
-- face
+- "face"
-- alexa
+- "alexa"
-- webinars
+- "webinars"
 - "make sales"
 - "a quick trip to a tomorrow of your dreams"
 - "test mailing"
-- cash
+- "cash"
-- prize
+- "prize"
-- victory
+- "victory"
-- quantum
+- "quantum"
 - "brand new"
 - "uncover phone number information"
 - "need to ask"